lyneca/fbtool/README.md

 ## Usage
 1. Enter email/password and click `login` (or hit enter for the more keyboard friendly among us)
 2. Select thread
+  - Click on the thread on the all-new thread sidebar!
   - If a one-on-one thread (two people only):
     - Enter the name of the other person into the `thread:` field
     - Click `search friend`